release license

 4 Data imputation

-Often many NA/NaN values are present in the LFQ tables due to the techanical limitaions of the protein detection by Mass Spectrometry (MS) experiments.
+Often many NA/NaN values are present in the LFQ tables due to the technical limitations of the protein detection by Mass Spectrometry (MS) experiments.

-Here we use the package missForest package, developed by DJ.Stekhoven & P.Buehlmann (Bioinformatics, 2012).
-This tool will impute the NaN and assign and estimated value.
+• missForest: developed by DJ.Stekhoven & P.Buehlmann (Bioinformatics, 2012), this tool will impute the NaN and assign and estimated value.
 It also yields an out-of-bag (OOB) imputation error estimate (general, or per each sample).
 Moreover, it can be run parallel to save computation time (both examples reported here after).

 ## Without parallelization